commonacumen/gitstartedwithdataengineering/README.md

 Do this for the next cell down etc.

-You can skip cell 6 the first time because nothing has been mounted.
-You may get an error like this:
+You can skip cell 8 the first time because nothing has been mounted.
+You may get an error like this in cell 7:

 ![adbunmount](https://raw.githubusercontent.com/Azure/Azure-DataFactory/main/SamplesV2/ChangeDataCapture/images/adbunmount.png)